 Seaplane Dock and Municipal Wharf Closures

-Both the Seaplane Dock and the Municipal Wharf were temporarily closed for the remainder of the year until staged repairs could be completed.
+Due to safety concerns, both the Seaplane Dock and the Municipal Wharf were temporarily closed for the remainder of the year until staged repairs could be completed.
 Access was restricted to medical personnel only.

 Equipment Upgrades